Sitecore-Community/docs/xDB/the-xdb-contact/index.md

 ---

 ## What is a contact?

-In the Experience Database (xDB), a contact is a visitor.
-Even if you are anonymous, or have never provided your e-mail address to Sitecore, you are still referred to and stored as a contact.
+All visitors are stored in the xDB - including anonymous visitors.
+As soon as you **identify yourself** by providing Sitecore with an e-mail address, you become a **contact**.

-You can view individual contacts in the **Experience Profile** interface.
+You can view identified contacts and individual visitors in the **Experience Profile** interface.
 Note that this interface does not necessarily pull all of its content directly from MongoDB.

 ## Where are contacts stored?
 The **raw contact data** is stored in the **contacts** collection of the **analytics MongoDB**.
 MongoDB stores information in JSON format.
 Here is a contact that has provided a first name, surname, and e-mail address: